chaconnewu/awesome-augmented/original_awesomes/awesome-elixir.md

 *Working with version control like git, mercury, subversion ...*

 * [gitex](https://github.com/awetzel/gitex) - Elixir implementation of the Git object storage, but with the goal to implement the same semantic with other storage and topics.

+## Video
+*Libraries for working with and manipulating video and multimedia.*

+* [ffmpex](https://github.com/talklittle/ffmpex) - FFmpeg command line wrapper.

 ## XML
 *Libraries and implementations working with XML.*